-Since 6 July 2020, all passengers on public transport have to wear a protective mask.
-The mask obligation also applies to all trains, trams, buses, ships and mountain railways in the ZVV.
-Its purpose is to protect fellow passengers, staff and each individual passenger himself.
+Masks are mandatory in public transport and at stops, stations and on platforms.
+The purpose of the mask obligation is to protect fellow passengers, the staff as well as each individual passenger him- or herself.
 The passengers themselves are responsible for the procurement of masks.
 The ZVV night network remains out of service until further notice.

-Due to the development of new coronavirus infections, the Federal Council has decided to introduce an obligation of wearing masks in public transport as of 6 July 2020.
-This applies until further notice and in all means of public transport.
-The only exceptions to the obligation are children up to the age of 12 and persons who are not allowed to wear a mask for medical reasons.
+The only exceptions to the obligation are children up to the age of 12 and people who are not allowed to wear a mask for medical reasons.
 For safety reasons, the driving staff do not wear a mask in the driver's cabs.
 Find out more about the recommended types of masks.

-- If possible, avoid morning and evening commuting times and use less busy connections instead.
+- If possible, avoid morning and evening commuting times and use less frequented connections instead.

 - Keep your distance to other people.

-- Distribute yourself as well as possible at stops and in vehicles.
-Keep a distance when getting on and off.
-It is recommended to form an alley and leaving space for the people getting off.
+- Distance yourself from others as well as possible at stops and in vehicles.
+Keep a distance when getting on and off a vehicle.
+It is recommended to form an aisle and to leave space for the people getting off.

 - Buy your tickets electronically in the ticket shop or in the ZVV ticket app.
 It is also advisable to make contactless payments at counters and ticket machines.